Spiritual Life

 At Kainon our goal is to have our spiritual values guide everything we do.
 Whether it’s in the classroom with the students, or with parents in a private conference, or in a staff meeting in the afternoon, we strive to embody the Lord’s teachings.

 There are many ways that we pursue this goal.
-This is a list of what students can expect while at Kainon in the area of spirituality.
+This is a list of what students can expect while at Kainon in the area of spirituality:

-Almost every day begins with some form of Worship.
-On Tuesday through Thursday the whole Primary Phase gathers in the church for chapel.
+On Tuesday and Wednesday the whole Primary Phase gathers in the church for chapel.
 The students will sing two hymns, say the Lord’s prayer, and recite the weekly recitation.
 One of the Pastors will share a passage from the Word and a short talk on how it applies to our lives.
 Parents are more than welcome to attend.
-It runs from 7:40-7:55, Tuesday-Thursday.
+It runs from 7:35-7:50.

-On Friday, the whole school, including the Pre-Primary Phase, gathers in the church.
+On Thursday, the whole school, including the Pre-Primary Phase, gathers in the church.
 With the younger ones present, the format and content are simpler.
 It is beautiful to see the little ones being looked after by the older students.
 Our grade 5s meet them down at the Pre-Primary, lead them up to the Church, sit with them during the service, and lead them back down at the end.
 To accommodate the little ones, this service is at 9:30.

 Bible Study

 Grades 4-7 have Bible Study twice a week, for an hour each time.
-These are taught by one of the three pastors.
+These are taught by one of the pastors.
 Bible Study is an opportunity to dive more deeply into the details of the Bible than is possible in a short chapel talk.
 The basic format of Bible Study is to work through books of the Bible, always looking for what they teach us about the Lord, our relationship with Him, and our relationships with others.
 A lot of life-orientation takes place in these Bible Study classes.

 Behaviour and Counselling

 We meet the children where they are.
 When they struggle or act out, we first try to get to the heart of the matter and support them emotionally or spiritually.
 We help them form a conscience so that they know right from wrong and can make good choices from that inner strength.
+At parents’ request, pastors are available for individual counselling sessions with students.

 Yearly Theme and Weekly Recitations

 Every year we pick a theme from the Bible to be our focus.
 We explore it and apply it in many ways, especially during the first term, but also coming back to it throughout the year.
 This theme will be the topic of various chapels, events, and talks to the learners.
 We think of ways that it can improve our lives as individuals and shape our behaviours both at school and at home.
-Some past themes include Listening Well; Prayer from the Heart; Living Gratefully; and Watching Our Words.

 We also have a short sentence of scripture as a recitation each week.
 We recite it together during chapel and worships, and ask the students to have it memorized by Friday.
 We hope that by having the children memorize passages from the Word the ideas will stick with them and be useful to them as they go through life.